umd-lhcb/TupleToolSemiLeptonic/README.md

 ## Acknowledgment
 * `TupleToolApplyIsolationVetoDst, TupleToolTagDiscardDstMu` are used in LHCb run-1 semileptonic analysis.
 We obtained these from Phoebe Hamilton.
-* `TupleToolApplyIsolation, TupleToolSLTruth`  are obtained from Patrick Owen.
+* `TupleToolApplyIsolation, TupleToolTauMuDiscrVars` are obtained from Patrick Owen.
 These can be found at [1].

 [1]: https://gitlab.cern.ch/lhcb-slb/B02DplusTauNu/tree/master/tuple_production/tuple_tools_src